 7. It is reported that Shah Jahan intended to construct a black Taj Mahal shortly after finishing the white one.
 However, his aspirations were thwarted by Aurangzeb, his son.

 8. The Taj Mahal was NOT planned to be built in Agra.
-To honour his loving wife, Shah Jahan envisioned an edifice to be erected in Burhanpur, Madhya Pradesh, the town where Mumtaz died.
+To honor his loving wife, Shah Jahan envisioned an edifice to be erected in Burhanpur, Madhya Pradesh, the town where Mumtaz died.
 Although sufficient white marble was unable to be obtained from the location, the structure was relocated to Agra, which is now a heritage city.

 9. Inscriptions and embellishments on the grave are prohibited by Islamic texts.
 That is why, notwithstanding the Taj Mahal’s opulent exteriors, the real chamber where both Mumtaz and Shah Jahan’s graves presently repose is free of any unnecessary work on the walls.